brianabeltimothy/brianabeltimothy/README.md

 <h1 align="center">Hi 👋, I'm Brian Abel Timothy</h1>
 <h3 align="center">A Computer Science student sepcialized in Game Development with passion in Software Development</h3>

-I am a fifth-semester university student at the University of Information Technology and Management, starting to look for roles in the IT industry.
+I am a last-year university student at the University of Information Technology and Management, Rzeszów, Poland.
 As a Computer Science student, I am curious about how software and data are able to improve businesses in every industry.
 How far software technology can be developed?

-As such, I am learning C# programming language with ASP.NET framework to create web API, web technologies using Angular framework and SQL to become more valuable.
+As such, I am learning C# programming language with ASP.NET framework to create web API, web technologies using Angular framework and SQL, and Unity game engine to become more valuable.

-You can reach me at brianabeltim@gmail.com.

 - 🌱 I’m currently learning **Angular framework and web API in C# using ASP.NET**